 Unravelling IBD Therapeutics

 Inflammatory bowel disease (IBD) is a complex condition with poorly understood mechanisms, and unknown causality.
 Despite its rapidly growing prevalence worldwide, IBD has a large, unmet therapeutic need, with a remarkably high failure rate of new drugs to enter the market.
+Increased understanding of the immunopathology of IBD has resulted in the development of novel therapies such as vedolizumab or ustekinumab, and the investigation of new agents including Janus kinase inhibitors, anti-mucosal vascular addressing cell adhesion molecule-1 agents, anti-interleukin-12/23 monoclonal antibody and sphingosine-1-phosphate receptor-1 selective agonists.

 In this roundtable discussion, a panel of experts from pharma, biotech, and academia discuss challenges in the diagnosis and treatment of IBD, sharing their perspectives on current approaches towards the disease, and consider paradigm shifts happening within IBD drug development.